Wildlife of Finland: Plants

-Total of 3550 species of vascular plants, 892 bryophytes and 1832 lichens have been identified in Finland.
+A total of 3,550 species of vascular plants, 892 bryophytes and 1832 lichens have been identified in Finland.

 The only endemic vascular plants in Finland are microspecies of dandelions and hawkweeds.

 Fungi

-At the moment 5584 species of Fungi and Myxomycetes (Protista) have been identified in Finland.
+At the moment, 5584 species of Fungi and Myxomycetes (Protista) have been identified in Finland.
 Roughly 200 species are edible, and people commonly pick around 10 species which are relatively easy to find and identify.
 It has been estimated that around 40% of people in Finland pick wild mushrooms multiple times a year.

-Finland’s most important commercial varieties of forest mushrooms are cep (Boletus edulis) and northern milkcap (Lactarius trivialis).
+Finland's most important commercial varieties of forest mushrooms are cep (Boletus edulis) and northern milkcap (Lactarius trivialis).